 When my son turned 5, just a few months after that wonderful ‘Everything is Awesome!” song came blaring through our screens, of course he wanted a Lego birthday party.
 I’m naturally a Do it Yourself kind of gal, which meant that I had big plans.
 Unfortunately, like my eyes being bigger than my stomach, I had begun a task that was a bit too much for me to take on.
 Thankfully it all worked out in the end, despite the treacherous rain and being planned solely outdoors, the kids had a ball!

-So, to save you from trawling the internet for the best Lego styles, I’ve rounded up the best (and easiest) ideas to successfully create a party filled with Master Builders!
+So, to save you from trawling the internet for the best Lego paryt ideas, I’ve rounded up the best (and easiest) ideas to successfully create a party filled with Master Builders!
 We are here to inspire you with Lego party ideas galore including Lego birthday party decorations, Lego birthday cake inspiration, Lego party games and Lego birthday party bags.

 What better way to invite your partygoers to a Lego party, than to include some building blocks?